celalp/video_parser/README.md

 for multi object tracking in the future.

 2. An mp4 video for each feature specified.

+3. the config.yaml file for the run for record keeping.

 You can use the values in the excel file to visualize using your favourite graphing tools.